thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 This is called **String Concatentation.**

 Note that the meaning of `+` depends on what types of values you're working with.
-Be careful when you combine different meanings of `+` in the same expression: Javascript will attempt to guess at your meaning, but won't always be correct.
+Be careful when you combine different meanings of `+` in the same expression: JavaScript will attempt to guess at your meaning, but won't always be correct.
 For example, try putting this into the console:

 ```
 "The sum of " + 5 + " and " + 7 + " is " + 5 + 7